How many tools a small guesthouse actually needs

 Piece 4: access control and digital check-in

-This is where real operational load gets freed up in an urban hostel.
+This is where real operational load gets freed up in an urban guesthouse.
 Afternoons with several simultaneous arrivals saturate reception.
 If guests can check in online before arriving, validate their ID from a phone and receive the access code to their room, reception attendance stops being a bottleneck.

 This calls for: